Florence trip cost and budget guide

 Food: No real penalty.
 Markets, lunch menus, and evening trattorias accommodate single diners naturally.
 The bistecca alla Fiorentina is designed for two people (minimum portion typically 700g); solo diners can order the smaller bistecca or tagliata instead.

 Transport and tours: Day trip coaches and many organised experiences charge per-person rates that are equivalent whether travelling solo or as a couple.
-Taxis, private transfers, and private guides have higher per-person costs for solos.
+Taxis, private transfers, and private guides have higher per-person costs for solos, since those costs are typically fixed per vehicle or per guide rather than per head.

 Rough daily budget comparison (mid-range):